rocketden/tester/src/main/java/com/rocketden/tester/temp/README.md

 * `Driver.x`: The driver script that runs and tests user code
 * `Solution.x`: The file containing the user code

-After a user's code is judged, the temp folder will automatically be deleted.
+After a user's code is judged, or if an error occurs, the temp folder will automatically be deleted.